 Some of these shows are classics that Walt Disney himself had a hand in making!
-This list will feature the best-of-the-best shows which feature animatronics.
+This list will feature the best animatronic at Disney World.
 Though many on the list still have movie elements and narration, the star of the show still has to be the animatronic figures inside.

 #1.
 Country Bear Jamboree, Magic Kingdom